Ozon

-Ozon is one of the first e-commerce companies in Russia, sometimes referred to as "the Amazon of Russia".
+Ozon Holdings PLC is one of the first e-commerce companies in Russia, sometimes referred to as "the Amazon of Russia".
 Established in 1998 as an online bookstore, Ozon was one of the three biggest online retail platforms in the country by 2019.
 It was named as the #3 most valuable Russian internet company of 2020 by Forbes.

 Ozon is part of Ozon Group, which also owns the online travel booking platform Ozon.
 Travel and a stake in Russia's largest digital bookstore Litres.
 The current chief executive officer of Ozon is Alexander Shulgin, who joined the company after serving as chief financial officer and later chief operating officer of Yandex.

-In October 2020 it was reported that Ozon plans to hold an IPO in the United States that could value the company at $3-5 billion.
+In October 2020, it was reported that Ozon had plans to hold an IPO in the United States that could value the company at $3-5 billion.
 In November 2020, Ozon went public on the Nasdaq in an IPO that valued the company at $6.2 billion.
 Following the Russian invasion of Ukraine in February 2022, Nasdaq suspended trading in the company's securities and then announced its intention to delist.
 Ozon unsuccessfully appealed twice, and in October 2023 announced a voluntary delisting.